derivia/study-notes/notes/WEB.md

 #### Style calculations

-Learn how to optimize your CSS to avoid heavy style calculations.

 * [ ] [Google Devs - Style Calculations](https://developers.google.com/web/fundamentals/performance/rendering/reduce-the-scope-and-complexity-of-style-calculations)

 #### Transforms

-Learn about transforms and how it is possible to avoid both layout and paint.

 * [ ] [Google Devs - Use transform and opacity for animations](https://developers.google.com/web/fundamentals/performance/rendering/stick-to-compositor-only-properties-and-manage-layer-count#use_transform_and_opacity_changes_for_animations)
 * [ ] [Achieving 60 FPS Animations with CSS3](https://medium.com/outsystems-experts/how-to-achieve-60-fps-animations-with-css3-db7b98610108)